binpash/libbash/README.md

 # libbash

-**NOTE: This repository is still a work in progress, it is not yet functional!**
+**NOTE: This project is mostly functional, however there are a few minor bugs with the Bash source code causing issues with our API.
+Take a look at `test.py` to see which tests we are currently not testing because they will fail!**

 ## API